-Projects Recently Completed
+Smaller Projects Recently Completed

+In the past 18 months, we have been busy working around the building keeping our historic building a wonderful place to live and visit.
 Some of these were planned for and were funded by grants.
 Some of these were emergency repairs covered by Central Lutheran's savings as well as generous gifts by the Foundation and anonymous donors.

 The Pulpit and High Altar were sanded, oiled, repaired as needed, and refinished.

-The chancel "arms" were cleaned, repaired, and refinished.
 A new custom credence table was created and installed.

 The north and east sides of the building's exterior were repaired and repainted.